tarwn/lessthandot-hugo/blogs/content/posts/2013-11-29-asynchronous-replicas-and-transactional-replication.md

 Focusing back on the DR replica; if the asynchronous state becomes too far out of sync or the DR replica goes offline, replication will begin to fail with the following error.

-“Replicated transactions are waiting for next Log backup or for mirroring partner to catch up.”
+"Replicated transactions are waiting for next Log backup or for mirroring partner to catch up."

 Which is found by querying the [MSLogreader_History][2] table